Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 1. Bypassing Video Geo-restrictions

-Many official video apps are only available in specific countries, or display different video libraries based on your location.
+Many official video apps are only available in certain countries, or serve a different library depending on where you are.

-These applications use your IP address to determine your location.
-By connecting to a VPN server in a different country, you can appear to be in that geographical location.
+These apps use your IP address to work out your location.
+Connect to a VPN server in another country, and you’ll appear to be there instead.

-Therefore, using a good VPN on Fire TV Stick can unblock geo-restricted video content on streaming apps like Netflix, Disney+, HBO Max, Amazon Prime Video, and BBC iPlayer.
+That’s how a good Firestick VPN unblocks geo-restricted content on streaming apps like Netflix, Disney+, HBO Max, Amazon Prime Video, and BBC iPlayer.

-ExpressVPN unblocks Disney+ on our Fire TV Stick with no issues.
+ExpressVPN unblocks Disney+ on my Fire TV Stick with no issues.

 2. Streaming Video Content Anonymously

-Having a VPN running on your Fire TV Stick masks your real IP address, and keeps your internet activity anonymous.
+Running a VPN on your Fire TV Stick masks your real IP address and keeps your streaming activity private.

-By hiding your true IP address, a VPN prevents your ISP from seeing what applications and services you’re using.
-This is especially important if you stream video content using Kodi and IPTV apps.
+With your true IP hidden, your ISP can’t see which applications and services you’re using.
+That matters most if you stream through Kodi and IPTV apps.

 Using a VPN hides your traffic and online activity from your ISP.

-Your ISP will know which applications you’ve used, and pass the information onto content owners and copyright trolls who request it.
-In turn, they may then issue you with a fine.
+Your ISP will know which applications you’ve used and can pass that information to content owners and copyright trolls who request it.
+They may then issue you with a fine.

 EXPERT ADVICE: If you have a 1st generation Firestick, you won’t be able to install a VPN directly onto it.
 Therefore, we recommend upgrading to a 2nd, 3rd, or 4th generation Fire TV stick.